archf/git-hooks/README.md

   * the file will be copied in .git.hooks:

 Why copy?
-Becauses it allows you to append a command at the end of one of your hooks to execute a scripts that exists in the repo you just cloned.
+Becauses it allows you to append a command at the end of one of your hooks to execute scripts that exist in the repo you just cloned.

 Before you start, run `git hooks` to show detected hows and the help menu.

 # Installation

 Put it somewhere in your path.
-I like to install those scripts in `~/bin` whilst `~/bin` is in your path
+I like to install those scripts in `~/bin` whilst `~/bin` is in your path.